 This sheltered shallow bay is ideal for young families with sand, seashells and rockpools.
 The surrounding countryside also offers many opportunities to see wildlife including rare flowers and butterflies.
-A variety of circular walks start from the car park and take you through woodland or farmland to a dramatic rugged coastline including the site of an Iron Age fort at Boness Batteries, see www.walkhighlands.co.uk or pick up the brochure ‘Walking in and around Kirkcudbright & Auchencairn’ from the local Visitor Information Centre where you will also find other walks in the area.
+A variety of circular walks start from the car park and take you through woodland or farmland to a dramatic rugged coastline including the site of an Iron Age fort at Boness Batteries, see www.walkhighlands.co.uk or visit ‘Walking in and around Kirkcudbright’ where you will also find other walks in the area.

 The Artists town of Kirkcudbright; Cream o’Galloway visitor centre